geonetwork/core-geonetwork/docs/manual/docs/customizing-application/implementing-a-schema-plugin.md

 -   **extract-relations.xsl**: (*Optional*) Extract the associated resources of the metadata record (eg. online source, thumbnails).
 -   **set-thumbnail.xsl**: (*Optional*) Set the browse graphic/thumbnail in the metadata record.
 -   **set-uuid.xsl**: (*Optional*) Set the UUID of the metadata record.
 -   **suggest.xsl**: (*Optional*) XSLT run by metadata suggestions service.
 The XSLT contains processes that can be registered and run on different elements of a metadata record. eg. expand keyword field with comma separated content into multiple keyword fields.
-See [metadata_suggestion](metadata_suggestion.md) for more info.
+See [Suggestion for improving metadata content](/user-guide/workflow/suggestion.md) for more info.
 -   **unset-thumbnail.xsl**: (*Optional*) Remove the browse graphic/thumbnail from the metadata record.
 -   **update-child-from-parent-info.xsl**: (*Optional*) XSLT to specify which elements in a child record are updated from a parent record.
 Used to manage hierarchical relationships between metadata records.
 -   **update-fixed-info.xsl**: (*Optional*) XSLT to update 'fixed' content in metadata records.